How do you use the follower contract?

-However, many brands find it difficult to continuously engage their audience.
-One might argue that passive followers, ghost followers, wouldn’t be the end of the world as long as they convert into customers at a reasonable rate.
+However, many brands find it difficult to engage their audience continuously.
+One might argue that passive followers, ghost followers, wouldn’t be the end of the world as long as they convert into customers reasonably.

 I mean, at least the numbers look good.
 No?

-There’s a big issue with ghost followers — and it has to do with reach.
+There’s a big issue with ghost followers, which has to do with reach.

-Ghost social followers will, via their lack of engagement and authority, severely damage your brand’s algorithmic momentum.
+Through their lack of engagement and authority, ghost social followers will severely damage your brand’s algorithmic momentum.
 And no algorithmic momentum means lower reach for your content.